 Job and Internship Policies

-Opportunities for students from Emory College of Arts & Sciences and the Goizueta Undergraduate Business School should be posted through The Career Center’s Handshake system.
+Opportunities for undergraduate students from Emory College of Arts & Sciences and the Goizueta Undergraduate Business School should be posted through The Career Center’s Handshake system.

 Account requests and positions are approved within 3 business days and will be assigned an expiration date of 30 days past the posting date.
 Employers may select an expiration date earlier than the 30 day default.
 Employers will receive a notification of the posting’s expiration and can repost the job for an additional 30 days if the position is still vacant.